Eating Disorders in Teens with ADHD: Red Flags and Recovery Steps

 - Foster resiliency, or the ability to adapt during difficult situations and bounce back.
 Showing gratitude, practicing mindfulness, lending a helping hand, and tapping into a growth mindset all help.

-If you or a loved one are coping with an eating disorder, contact the National Eating Disorder Association (NEDA) for support, resources, and treatment options.
-Call or text NEDA at 800-931-2237 or visit www.nationaleatingdisorders.org to reach a NEDA volunteer.
+If you or a loved one are coping with an eating disorder, visit the National Eating Disorder Association (NEDA) website at www.nationaleatingdisorders.org for support and resources.

 Eating Disorders in Teens: Next Steps